Uniswap/docs/docs/contracts/uniswapx/03-auction-types.md

 1. Based on the token pair and AMM liquidity, Uniswap Labs determines whether the swap will likely benefit from UniswapX.
 2. If not, the user is routed to the AMM.
 3. If so, an algorithm (called Unimind) sets the auction start and end prices (auction parameters) based on the historical performance of this pair.
-    - Unimind is a gradient descent algorithm developed by the research team to optimize both the amount given to the swapper and auction speed.
+    - Unimind is a gradient descent algorithm developed by Uniswap Labs to optimize both the amount given to the swapper and auction speed.
 4. The user signs the auction parameters and sends them to Uniswap Labs.
 5. Uniswap Labs updates the auction parameters to set the auction start block and sends the auction to fillers.
 6. Fillers compete to fill the auction on-chain.